-Visualise captured and produced all of the live action content for Symphony.
+Visualise captured and produced all of the live action content for the Cannes nominated Symphony.
 This involved the planning and production of over 150 crew, extras and talent in Barcelona.
 The production was planned for over 8 months, scenes were captured in the Gran Teatro Liceu and in the hidden secret workshop of the violin maker, David Bague.
 Glassworks created all of the CG and VFX for all the other scenes and the overall vision and creative direction for the project was by Igor Cortadellas.

 SYMPHONY is a travelling, immersive, project that brings the music of the greatest composers to the public.
 There is a large converted bus travelling around Europe that will be delivering this experience to a selection of schools and locations over the next couple of years.